Click on any graphic for a larger image

 After the stats have been entered/updated, the SBC will prompt the user for the next player in alphabetical sequence.
-The user may choose to go to a different player/game entry as desired.
+The user may choose to go to a different player/game entry at any time as desired.

 A number of popular apps exist on the market to capture game statistics on mobile and desktop devices.
 The SBC currently supports the following formats: